Drogheda United F.C.: Emblem

 The crest of Drogheda United is an adaptation of the town arms of Drogheda, which feature the heraldic symbols of a star and crescent over a shield depicting St. Lawrence's Gate, three lions and a ship.
 The three lions passant – as Drogheda lay within the Pale and was a besieged garrison town – and the ship represents the town's port.

-The club crest focuses on the star and crescent element of the town arms of Drogheda.
+The star and crescent is purported to be taken from King John of England's coat of arms, as the monarch had granted the settlement a town charter in 1210.